Major exhibition featuring international masterpieces

 Masterpieces of the golden age of the Roman Empire

 This exhibition features a fine selection of masterpieces from the first century AD, the heyday of the Roman Empire.
-You will see portraits and statues of Domitian and members of the imperial family, fragments of murals and mosaics from elegant villas and palaces, statues of gods and goddesses, jewellery made of gold and gemstones, luxury glassware and dinner services, and funerary monuments of the élite.
+You will see portraits and statues of emperor Domitian and members of the imperial family, fragments of murals and mosaics from elegant villas and palaces, statues of gods and goddesses, jewellery made of gold and gemstones, luxury glassware and dinner services, and funerary monuments of the élite.
 The display-cases will also contain more everyday items, such as the shoes and writing pens of Domitian’s soldiers.
 Projections and 3D reconstructions give a picture of life of the city of Rome as it looked in the first century AD, with its spectacular new monuments.

-Builder of the Colosseum
+Emperor Domitian: builder of the Colosseum

 With his father Vespasian and brother Titus, Domitian formed the Flavian dynasty.
 Art and literature reached glorious heights under their rule.
 But it was also an era of transformational historic events, such as the destruction of Jerusalem (AD 70) and the eruption of Vesuvius (AD 79), which petrified Pompeii and Herculaneum for eternity.
 Domitian built the Rome that you know today: his palace on the Palatine Hill, the Arch of Titus, the stadium that gave the present-day square Piazza Navona its shape.
 And above all, the edifice that formed the crowning glory of Domitian’s reign: the Colosseum.